TimoliaDE/HowTo/docs/team/apply.en.md

-Here you can find out more about whether and how you can apply in the area of Management, System-Administrator, Developer, Supporter, HeadBuilder, Builder or Creator.
+Here you can find out more about whether and how you can apply in the area of Administration, Development, Moderation, Support, Building or Content.

 ### Management, Moderator and System-Administrator
 These ranks are only given to active team members.
 External persons cannot apply for these ranks.